Hussain0Ali55/Hussain0Ali55/README.md

   ## **About Me:**
-Hi, I am a current Computing Science student at the University of Alberta, working to become a Ai Research Scientist one day in the future.
+Hi, I am a current Computing Science student at the University of Alberta, working to become a AI Research Scientist one day in the future.

 I am intreseted in studies of Machine Learning, Deep Learning, and Artificial Intelligence.